thatsus/nova-tables/README.md

-                        indicate the order to sort by on first click csv-exportable        : boolean, if true, show the CSV download button default-active-fields : array, only show these columns at load time page-length           : int, if non-zero, include the pagination element if the count exceeds this length page-length-options   : array, if present, include a drop up to select the page
+                        indicate the order to sort by on first click csv-exportable        : boolean, if true, show the CSV download button default-active-fields : array, only show these columns at load time exclude-select-fields : array, column ids to hide from dropdown page-length           : int, if non-zero, include the pagination element if the count exceeds this length page-length-options   : array, if present, include a drop up to select the page